-UAB Barcelona Summer School comprises a training offer of undergraduate subjects in a range of fields, and takes place from late June to the end of July once the ordinary academic year is over.
+UAB Barcelona Summer School comprises a training offer of undergraduate subjects in a range of fields, and takes place from late June to the beginning of August once the ordinary academic year is over.
 The courses are mostly taught in English, as intensive programmes over two 3-week periods.

-Classes take place in the mornings (9 a.m.–12:30 p.m.) in two diferent terms which aims to give the opportunity to those students to do up to two courses, one of each term.
-Online courses will adapt their schedule on this time slot which you can check in each programme page.
+Classes take place in-person in the mornings (9 a.m.–12:30 p.m.) in two diferent terms which aims to give the opportunity to students to do up to two courses, one of each term.
+An online course will be offered in the first period.
 Students are recommended to spend between two and three hours per day on self-guided study.

 The UAB Barcelona Summer School is open to undergraduate and postgraduate students, both local and international and UAB Alumni.
 All undergraduates must already have taken at least half of their first-year courses.
 They should also have a good knowledge of the working language.

 To enroll in a course, the student must present three documents:

 - A copy of the passport or Identity Card (ID)